weaveworks/weave/site/kubernetes/kube-addon.md

 TCP connection from 10.32.0.7:56648 to 10.32.0.11:80 blocked by Weave NPC.
 UDP connection from 10.32.0.7:56648 to 10.32.0.11:80 blocked by Weave NPC.
 ```

+### <a name="key-points"></a> Things to watch out for

+- Don't turn on `--masquerade-all` on kube-proxy: this will change the
+  source address of every pod-to-pod conversation which will make it
+  impossible to correctly enforce network policies that restrict which
+  pods can talk.
+- If you do set the `--cluster-cidr` option on kube-proxy, make sure
+  it matches the `IPALLOC_RANGE` given to Weave Net (see below)

 ## <a name="configuration-options"></a> Changing Configuration Options